 Philip is currently PCC Treasurer and previously PCC Secretary, and Deanery Synod rep. with a legal background, and is married to Frances - a Churchwarden's Assistant for Callow End Church, and a former school governor here, and 'Open the Book' leader.
 Together they are very actively involved in church and community life.
 When he first retired Philip was a regular volunteer at Worcester CAB but now concentrates on following cricket ( particularly Worcestershire), looking after his garden and wrestling with the Church's financial problems.

 Suzanne lives in the village with husband Jim and son William who attends Callow End School.
 Suzanne is a Project Manager in the Telecommunications industry and in any spare time enjoys keeping fit and reading.
-As well as being Chair of the Governing Body she also sits on the Finance and Resources Committee.
 Suzanne thoroughly enjoys both the contribution that she is able to make to the running of the school and the wider community.

 Dave and his wife Julia have lived in Callow End since 2005; moving here from Malvern shortly after the birth of their daughter, Hannah.
 In 2011 their son, Adam joined Hannah at Callow End Primary School.
 Dave is a Chartered Engineer who currently works as a Business Development Manager.
-He was appointed a Parent Governor in December 2010 and is a member of the Curriculum and Standards Committee.
+He was appointed a Parent Governor in December 2010 and is responsible for standards of teaching and learning.
 Dave enjoys having an active role in the school and supporting its development within the village community.

 Sarah became a Governor of Callow End when she was appointed as Headteacher in April 2016.
 She was delighted to become part of both a friendly, welcoming school and the lovely community of Callow End.
 Sarah has been teaching for over twenty years and was previously the Deputy Headteacher of a large primary school in Malvern.
 She lives in Worcester with her husband and two children and knows Callow End well, having often walked on the Old Hills with her family.
 In her spare time she enjoys swimming, cooking for friends and visiting the theatre.

 Steve moved back to Worcestershire in 2014 and now lives in Clevelode with his wife Kaye, daughter Amelia (who is a pupil at the school) and son Harry.
 He is a Major in the British Army after commissioning into the Royal Tank Regiment in 2002.
 He has deployed across the globe but is currently based in Hampshire overseeing large infrastructure projects on behalf of Defence.
 In his spare time, Steve enjoys the great outdoors, particularly SCUBA diving and canoeing.
-Passionate about education and training, Steve has been a parent Governor since 2016 and hopes to contribute his enthusiasm and leadership experience to the governance of our school.
+Passionate about education and training, Steve has been a parent Governor since 2016 and became the Chair of Governors in September 2018.
+He hopes to contribute his enthusiasm and leadership experience to the governance of our school.